Isaiah 48:2

 Quick Summary

 Isaiah 48:2 is a verse from the book of Isaiah in the Old Testament.
+The KJV reads: "For they call themselves of the holy city, and stay themselves upon the God of Israel; The LORD of hosts is his name."
 Below you will find the full verse text, cross-references, meaning, and a prayer based on this scripture.

 Cross-References for Isaiah 48:2